 Programming events in such a way that operational information is transferred

 The second objective of the Event Management Process is that events can be programmed in such a way that operational information is transferred.
-For instance, logging into an application is an event or starting a service is an event from IT service management point of view.
+For instance, logging into an application is an event, or starting a service is an event from an IT service management point of view.
 These actions indicate changes in a configuration item or in a service i.e. they are classified as events.
 These are all operational information to manage the service operation in an IT Service Provider and the Event Management Process aims to program the flow and management of these kinds of operational information in an IT Service Provider.

 Forming the base of many routine activities in operations management

 Another objective of the Event Management Process forms the basis of many routine activities of Operation Management.
-Password change requests every three months is an example of a routine activity for instance.
-Some companies force employees to change their password every month while some companies force a password change three months etc. Password changes is a routine activity of operation management and these kinds of routine activities are formed by the Event Management Process.
+Password change requests every three months are an example of a routine activity for instance.
+Some companies force employees to change their password every month while some companies force a password change three months etc. Password changes are a routine activity of operation management and these kinds of routine activities are formed by the Event Management Process.

-Providing a basis for service assurance, reporting and service improvement
+Providing a basis for service assurance, reporting, and service improvement

 What is the difference between an alert and an event in the Event Management Process?